quire-io/guide/_docs/tasklist-03-set-date-time.md

 ## Set tasks as recurring

 You can repeat a task that happens periodically.
 Once you have completed a recurring task, Quire will automatically add the same task in a few seconds with the new date.

-Step 1: Click on **date** icon, and toggle on **Set to repeat** in the datepicker.
+Click on **date** icon, and toggle on **Set to repeat** in the datepicker.

 ![set recurring date]({{ site.url }}{{ site.baseurl }}/assets/images/set-date-time/set_repeat.png)

-Step 2: Choose how often and what day you want to repeat the task.
+Choose how often and what day you want to repeat the task.

 ![set recurring frequency]({{ site.url }}{{ site.baseurl }}/assets/images/set-date-time/set_repeat_frequency.png)